Markie-001/Markie-001/README.md

 # 💫 About Me:
-- 🔭 I’m currently working on a group project<br>
+🔭 I’m currently working on a **group project with my classmates – building an interactive quiz website**

-- 🌱 I’m currently learning PHP<br>
+🌱 I’m currently learning **HTML, CSS, JavaScript, and PHP**

-- 🤔 I’m looking for help with ...<br>
+🤔 I’m looking for help with **improving my backend logic and making better web applications**

-- 💬 Ask me about myself<br>
+💬 Ask me about **basic web development, front-end design, and JavaScript**

-- ⚡ Fun fact: Shy, Gamer, Hardworker and Student
+⚡ Fun fact: **My goal is to become a remote developer and work from home in the future**

 # 💻 Tech Stack: